MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

 ## Task 3: Segment users in your organization (Portal)

+In this task, you'll learn how to segment users in your organization using the Microsoft Purview portal.
+By following the provided steps, you'll create a segment named **Finance** and filter users based on their department.
+Segmentation helps organize users and enables targeted management and communication within your organization.
+Let's get started with the process.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. On the left navigation pane select **Information barriers** then select **Segments** from the drop down